Xhandler, Router, etc.

 Yes.
 AutoStore offers different standard interfaces (APIs) for the communication between AutoStore and the WMS (picking, goods in, and port operations).

 Our standard AutoStore interface is open for each interested WMS supplier.
 An NDA agreement between the parties is required before each interested party can develop their interface to AutoStore.

 Currently, we interface with SAP, Red Prairie, etc.

-Yes, all activity among other failures is logged and is traceable.
-The WMS can trace all bins via Log Publisher.
-The customer WMS needs to maintain the bin contents and should have a regular back-up schedule to save all critical data.
+Yes.
+All activity along with other failures is logged and traceable.
+The WMS can trace all Bins via Log Publisher.
+The customer needs to maintain the Bin contents within their WMS and back up all critical data.

 Night preparation is a strategy where the Customer knows all, or maybe only a certain number of bins needed to fulfill the orders the next day.